JiwaFinancials/RosedaleCustomerPortal/README.md

 ```

 ###### Run certbot
-Issue the command to get a stand-alone SSL certificate - when asked, enter the DNS name of the machine - eg: portal.jiwa.com.au
+Issue the command to get a stand-alone SSL certificate - when asked, enter the DNS name matching that of the CNAME record created - eg: portal.jiwa.com.au.
 ```console
 sudo certbot certonly --standalone
 ```